Ergonomics: Adjustable Standing vs. Fixed-Height Desks

 The Health Consequences of Static Postures

-While a fixed-height desk isn't the sole cause, it is a primary enabler of the prolonged static sitting that contributes to these negative health outcomes.
+While a fixed-height desk isn't the sole cause, it is a primary enabler of the prolonged static sitting that contributes to these negative outcomes.

 The Engineering of Wellness: How Adjustable Desks Provide a Solution